jaredlauer/capstone/README.md

 	data/models/y_proba: contains .csv files of trained model prediction probabilities.
 Especially useful for the transfer learning models which are too large to track using git when saving using model.save() data/plots: saved plots which may include confusion matrices, training histories, ROC curves, etc.

+8. requirements.txt
+    By running:

+    `conda create -n pcam --file requirements.txt`

+	This file can be used to create the pcam environment I used when running these notebooks locally, which has the same versions of all the packages used in the Python3 Colab environment.
+Note that it may be necessary to run `pip install tensorflow==2.5.0` after creating this environment to update tensorflow, as conda automatically uses the latest version of tensorflow in conda-forge which is 2.4.1 and I have not tested these notebooks in this version.
+In particular, you may encounter issues when using `load_model()` to load one of the saved models into these notebooks if you are on an older version of tensorflow.